 The power density is limited by the maximum temperature of the combustion.
-At 25% of the maximum stoichiometric level, the air fuel ratio is 60/1, instead of a stoichiometric 15/1, making all turbojet engines at least four times larger than an engine operating at the stoichiometric level, with a resulting lower efficiency and greater expense.
+At 25% of the maximum stoichiometric level, the air fuel ratio is 60/1, instead of a stoichio- 45 metric 15/1, making all turbojet engines at least four times larger than an engine operating at the stoichiometric level, with a resulting lower efficiency and greater expense.

-For military applications, specifically drone airplanes and cruise missiles, the high cost for aircraft designed to be lost in combat is a major expense for defense and a burden on the national economy.
+For military applications, specifically drone airplanes and cruise missiles, the high cost for aircraft designed to be lost 50 come in contact with combustion gases thereby providing a in combat is a major expense for defense and a burden on the national economy.

-It is a primary object of this invention to provide a turbojet engine of high efficiency that combines isothermic compression of a part of the intake air for stoichiometric combustion with the bypass air providing cooling for the compressed air directed to the combustion chamber.
+It is a primary object of this invention to provide a turbojet engine of high efficiency that combines isothermic compression of a part of the intake air in hollow fan blades for 55 stoichiometric combustion with the bypass air flowing between the fan blades providing cooling for the compressed air directed to the combustion chamber.

-This continuation-in-part application includes additional configurations of turbojet engines of the type described in my patent application serial no. 10/292,829 filed on November 12, 2002.
+This continuation-in-part application includes additional configurations of turbojet engines of the type described in 60 my patent application Ser.
+No. 10/292,829 filed on Nov.
+12, 2002.
 The subject embodiments of the turbojet engine in this disclosure are designed for high altitude commercial and military aircraft in both atmospheric and space flight.
-The common feature of the two embodiments of the high altitude turbojet engines is the use of rocket propulsion with atmospheric oxygen in atmospheric flight and enriched liquid oxygen at high altitude and space flight. these hybrid systems provide a universal propulsion system for a variety of military and commercial applications with a tremendous reduction in the costs of operation.
+The common feature of the two embodiments of the high altitude 65 turbojet engines is the use of rocket propulsion with atmospheric oxygen in atmospheric flight and enriched liquid oxygen at high altitude and space flight.
+These hybrid systems provide a universal propulsion system for a variety of military and commercial applications with a tremendous reduction in the costs of operation.